Pages

 Smith & Wesson .38

-Turns out there are lots of models of this gun, so I'm not sure it's this one, but my sister told me it was a silver revolver with a light wood handle, so I suppose it was something like it.
+Turns out there are lots of models of this gun, so I'm not sure this is a picture of the right kind, but my sister told me it was a silver revolver with a light wood handle, so I suppose it was something like it.

 The police said we could have the gun back--it was our property.
-My mother bought it legally, along with a box of hollow tip bullets.
+My mother bought it legally, along with a box of hollow-point bullets.
 She'd even kept the receipt.

 I said I wanted it.

 I don't know why, really.
 I pictured some kind of cool tool, something she loved.
-My inheritance, uh huh.
+My inheritance.

 Here's a piece of the police report I find comforting:

-there was a bullet hole in the wall.
+there was a bullet hole in the wall above her bed, where they found her dead five or six days.

-The bullet that killed her never exited her skull, so my mother must have fired a practice shot first.
+The bullet that killed her never exited her skull--one of the benefits of hollow-points-- so my mother must have fired a practice shot first.

 I like knowing that she fully understood what she was doing.
 Not that I doubted she wanted to die, not at all, but that she felt in her hand the physical violence she was perpetrating... well, I like having proof her action was premeditated.